Almond Flour Cupcakes

-These cupcakes would be delicious topped with my cream cheese frosting, peanut butter greek yogurt frosting or healthy chocolate frosting.
+These cupcakes would be delicious topped with my cream cheese frosting, peanut butter greek yogurt frosting, strawberry buttercream frosting or healthy chocolate frosting.
 That said, you can’t go wrong with a classic buttermilk vanilla frosting.
 If going the store-bought route, my favorite healthier store-bought frosting is Simple Mills vanilla frosting.

 Almond meal is more coarse and darker than almond flour because it hasn’t been blanched.

 Oftentimes people call for almond flour or almond meal in a recipe, but I definitely prefer almond flour for baking because it leads to a light, airy texture.
 That said, almond meal works great in recipes where you don’t need a light and airy texture (like quick bread) and is awesome for replacing breadcrumbs.